-- Ensure that enough people, water and tools are on hand to control the fire and stop it escaping.
+- Ensure enough people, water and tools are on hand to control the fire and stop it from escaping.

 - Do not burn in windy conditions.
-The weather can change quickly and the wind may carry embers to other combustible material and start new fires.
+The weather can change quickly and the wind may carry embers to other combustible materials and start new fires.

 - Never leave a fire unattended.